qyang-nj/llios/import_search_path/README.md

 ## VFS Overlay
 If we use `time` command to time `swiftc` with 1000 modules, we can see the majority of time are spent on system calls, which, as my guess, is caused by the compiler traversing all search paths in real file system.
-(I probably can verify this through DTrace.)
 ```
 real    0m11.778s
 user    0m1.545s